How to Prepare Your Data Sources for HR Analytics

 • Show relationships between variables.
 I.e. figuring out if there is correlation between the employees’ level and their turnover to focus your retention measures.

 • Display evolutions and make predictions.
-E.g., completion of trainings by course over time to design learning paths and adapt offerings.
+E.g., completion of training by course over time to design learning paths and adapt offerings.

 • Highlight data patterns across locations and demography.
 E.g., visualizing the potential impact of new technologies on the different parts of your workforce.